EuPathDB/vagrant-wij/README.md

 services.
 It is intended as a production-like environment for EBRC Workspace development.

-The base image is the EBRC webdev vagrant box which has been provisioned as a EBRC web server.
-This Vagrant project provisions iRODS and Jenkins.
+The base image is the EBRC webdev vagrant box which has been pre-provisioned as a EBRC web server.
+This Vagrant project adds provisioning for iRODS and Jenkins services.
 The provisioning requires network access to EBRC resources located behind a firewall.
 Therefore you will need to be on a trusted network for the provisioning phase.

 The `ebrc/webdev` base box is a 6 GB download.
 The additional provisioning of iRODS and Jenkins is another 500MB of downloads.
 I